purn1mak/Kafka-SMM-CrashCourse/README.md

 - Messages sent by a producer to a particular topic partition will be appended in the order they are sent.
 - A consumer instance sees records in the order they are stored in the log.
 - For a topic with replication factor N, we will tolerate up to N-1 server failures without losing any records committed to the log.

+## Advance Kafka Topics
+- Idempotent producer
+- Transactional API in Kafka for exactly once processing
+- Authentication, authorization,
+- Replication
+- Log compaction, compression
+- Performance

+## Kafka Blindness
+### Kafka’s Omnipresence has led to the onset of “Kafka Blindness”
+- What is “Kafka Blindness”?
+  – Customers who use Kafka today struggle with monitoring / “seeing”/troubleshooting what is happening in their clusters
+- Who is Affected?
+  – Platform Operation Teams–Developers / DevOps Teams–Security / Governance Teams
+- What are the Symptoms?
+  – Difficulty seeing who is producing and consuming data – Difficulty understanding the flow of data from producers -> topics -> consumers – Difficulty troubleshooting/monitoring.